Prediabetes (borderline diabetes) explained as simply as possible…

 - Getting support from your family and friends

-- Make small changes a part of your everyday routine.
+- Make slight changes as part of your everyday routine.

 - Knowledge – Diabetes education is crucial